Cubs vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Hendricks will take the mound for the Chicago Cubs aiming to take down Christian Yelich and the Milwaukee Brewers on Tuesday at 4:10 PM ET.
+Nico Hoerner and Christian Yelich will be among the star attractions when the Chicago Cubs play the Milwaukee Brewers on Wednesday at 8:10 PM ET, at American Family Field.

-The Brewers are favored in this one, at -120, while the underdog Cubs have +100 odds to play spoiler.
-A 9-run over/under is set in this game.
+The Brewers are +125 moneyline underdogs for this matchup with the Cubs (-155).
+The over/under is 8.5 runs for the matchup (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.